jbuberel/buildmodeshared/README.md

 # Using Go Shared Libraries

-This project demonstrates two new features that were added in the Go 1.5
+This project demonstrates a few new features that were added or improved in the Go 1.5 release:
-release:

 * **-buildmode=shared** - The ability to create a `.so` file from a Go package that can be called by other Go programs.